Aliceville, Alabama: Economy

 Aliceville is home to the Federal Correctional Institution, Aliceville.
 Construction on the $250 million, 1,500-bed medium-security women's prison began in 2008 and was completed in 2011.
-The facility also includes a 256-bed minimum-security work camp.
+The facility has a 256-bed minimum-security work camp.

 Arts and culture

-Aliceville is home to the Aliceville POW Museum, which houses papers, letters, documents, maps, and other material from the World War II prisoner of war camp situated in the city from 1942 to 1945.
+Aliceville is home to the Aliceville POW Museum, which houses papers, letters, documents, maps, and other material from the World War II prisoner of war camp in Aliceville from 1942 to 1945.
 The museum opened in 1995 and, in addition to the POW material, houses a permanent exhibit on the Aliceville Coca-Cola bottling plant.

 Education

 There is one school district in the county, Pickens County School District.